Dryzsyn/PowerShell-Admin-Scripts/README.md

 * Printer names
 * Organization-specific identifiers

-Review every script before using it in your own environment.
+Always review and test scripts before using them in a production environment.

 ---